sandhya7797/Ecommerce-Website/README.md

 ## Testing the Platform

 While end-to-end flows aren’t set up for external testing, each service can be tested independently.
-Here’s how you can test each service:
+Here’s how you can test each service.

-- **User Service**: Test user registration and login using OAuth 2.0.
-  - Example API: `POST /register` and `POST /login`
-- **Product Catalog Service**: Test product search and filtering.
-  - Example API: `GET /products?filter=...`
-- **Payment Gateway Service**: Test payment processing.
-  - Example API: `POST /payments`
-- **Email Notification Service**: Verify that Kafka sends a welcome email after user registration.
-  - Example: Trigger the `POST /register` endpoint to register a user and check email delivery.

 For detailed API documentation and usage, check out the individual repositories.